wavebyrd/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_batch_definition/_tab-file_batch_definition.md

    <TabItem value="partitioned" label="Partitioned">

    GX Core currently supports partitioning File Data Assets based on dates.
 The files can be returned by year, month, or day.
+To define a Batch Definition, you need to provide the following information:

+    - `name`: A name by which you can reference the Batch Definition in the future.
+This should be unique within the Data Asset.
+    - `regex`: A regular expression used to match against file names.
+When using a Filesystem Data Source, `regex` is relative to the Data Source parameter `base_directory`.

    <Tabs queryString="partition_type" groupId="partition_type" defaultValue='yearly'>